ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * Platform identity can be based on IEEE 802.1AR Device Identity, coupled with careful supply-chain management by the manufacturer.

-* Complex supply chains can be certified using TCG Platform Certificates {{Platform-Certificates}}
+* Complex supply chains can be certified using TCG Platform Certificates {{Platform-Certificates}}.

 * The TCG TAP mechanism can be used to retrieve attestation evidence.
 Work is needed on a YANG model for this protocol.

-* Reference Measurements must be conveyed from the software authority (e.g., the manufacturer) to the system in which verification will take place.
+* Reference Integrity Measurements must be conveyed from the software authority (e.g., the manufacturer) to the system in which verification will take place.
 IETF CoSWID work forms the basis for this, but new work is needed to create an information model and YANG implementation.